 Natural Resources Divestiture - In July 1995, UPC's Board of Directors approved a formal plan to exit its natural resources business.
-The plan includes an initial public offering (IPO) of Union Pacific Resources Group Inc.'s (Resources) common stock (which occurred in October 1995) followed by the distribution of UPC's remaining interest in Resources to the Corporation's stockholders on a tax-free, pro-rata basis.
-The distribution of Resources' common stock is subject to UPC's receipt of a favorable ruling from the Internal Revenue Service (IRS) as to the tax-free nature of the distribution.
-The distribution of Resources also cannot occur until after the completion of the acquisition of Southern Pacific Rail Corporation (Southern Pacific)(see Note 4 to the Condensed Consolidated Financial Statements).
+The plan included an initial public offering (IPO) of Union Pacific Resources Group Inc.'s (Resources) common stock (which occurred in October 1995) followed by the distribution of UPC's remaining interest in Resources to the Corporation's stockholders on a tax-free, pro-rata basis (the Spin-Off)(see Note 4 to the Condensed Consolidated Financial Statements).
+On September 12, 1996, after UPC's receipt of a favorable Internal Revenue Service ruling as to the tax-free nature of the Spin-Off, the Corporation's Board of Directors declared a special dividend consisting of the remaining shares of Resources' common stock owned by UPC.
+As a result of the Spin-Off, on October 15, 1996, each UPC stockholder received 0.846946 of a share of Resources' common stock for each UPC share of common stock held by such stockholder at the September 26, 1996 record date for the distribution.